 Whether gracing the sand of Anse Source d’Argent beach in the Seychelles, playing it cool in a private Las Vegas cabana or sunbathing at your local lido – the right swim shorts matter.
-So, it’s out with the budgie smugglers and baggy board-shorts, and in with trim, tailored swim shorts that fit to the mid-thigh.
+So, it’s out with the budgie smugglers and baggy board-shorts, and in with trim, tailored swim shorts that fit to mid-thigh.
 The reason for this is dual-purpose: you’ll look just as stylish on dry land as you will in the water.

 Included within this niche are only three brands worth paying attention to: Frescobol Carioca, Orlebar Brown and Vilebrequin.
 Read on to find out more about each of these specialist labels, but first, here’s some generic information to ensure you choose your next pair of swim shorts appropriately.

 Block colours and earthy neutral tones are solid, safe choices.
 It’s important to remember that you’ll like be wearing your swim shorts as a standalone piece, while swimming or around the pool, but with a shirt or T-shirt at the resort bar afterwards.
-Therefore, they need to be able to adapt for both situations.
+Therefore, they need to be able to adapt for both scenarios.

 The Best Men’s Swim Shorts Brands

-Born in 1945 during Brazil’s Golden Age, known as the Tropical Belle Époque, Frescobol (a beach based bat and ball style game) Carioca (a demonym used to refer to anything related to the City of Rio de Janeiro) is the embodiment of Rio-life: cool, active and upbeat in spirit.
+Born in 1945 during Brazil’s Golden Age, known as the Tropical Belle Époque, Frescobol (a beach based bat and ball-style game) Carioca (a demonym used to refer to anything related to the City of Rio de Janeiro) is the embodiment of Rio-life: cool, active and upbeat in spirit.
 Attributes which are reflected in the brand’s marketing campaigns and swimwear collections.

 A quintessential French Riviera brand, Vilebrequin was founded in 1971 by Fred Prysquel while sitting at a cafe in the bright and sunny town of Saint Tropez.
-It’s logo, the instantly recognisable turtle, can be seen adorning the swim shorts of man and boy across the globe.
+Its logo, the instantly recognisable turtle, can be seen adorning the swim shorts of man and boy across the globe.
 Noted for its use of bright colours and exotic fish, turtle and other marine patterns, look for the time-honoured Moorea swim short, which is a Vilebrequin classic and now-legendary style.